How Zinc Helps With Sexual Function And So Much More

-A lack of testosterone for men can lead to the inability to maintain an erection and can also cause libido to drop.
+A lack of testosterone for men can lead to occasionally being unable to maintain an erection and can also cause libido to drop.
 When zinc is added through supplementation or diet, it can create opportunities for the body to generate more testosterone.

-This can lead to better sex in that men can maintain firmer erections and they'll actually have a stronger desire to make love.
+This can lead to better sex because men can maintain firmer erections more often and have a stronger desire to make love.

 Perhaps the most interesting way zinc works to boost libido is noted in a report issued by HealthLine on the subject.